 Out back, in the thinly grassed yard behind his south Phoenix nook, Lewis stows finished meats in an Igloo cooler.
 Chopped wood spills from cords all over the yard, and razor wire tops stucco walls.
 Reverse offset smokers custom made in Arkansas puff away, the smell invading you, the smoke thinning into the desert sky.

 Lewis uses unconventional tactics.
-He smokes high and fast (50 to 100 degrees hotter than even Rhema), before mellowing his fire for a slow and low finish.
+He smokes high and fast, before mellowing his fire for a slow and low finish.
 He even uses mesquite, a pungent wood he mixes with milder oak.

 The best thing I have ever eaten at JL Smokehouse has been a smoked Chicago-style-inspired dog.
 Lewis imbues his links with heady smoke.
 Each bite is a fresh detonation of umami and ash.
 Braised cabbage, braised celery, and hot pepper meld with the juicy link.